Published on February 1st, 2012 | by Lynn Fang10

 How to Recycle Brita Filters with Partner Programs

-TerraCycle is another company that offers Brita filter recycling.
+TerraCycle seems to be the only company that currently offers Brita filter recycling [Editors Note, as of 3/2018.
 With their Brita Brigade, you can send in your filters, earn points for recycling, and use for charitable gifts, product bundles, or a payment of $0.01 per point to the non-profit organization or school of your choice.
 Each TerraCycle shipment earns points, and there’s no limit to how much you can send in.
 Sounds like a good community project to me!
 Learn more about how to recycle Brita filters with TerraCycle here.

 - Mail your filters TerraCycle